slack-demo-eng/quote-approvals-app/README.md

 ### Running Locally

-Ensure the app is running locally using the following `ngrok` command:
+Create your new branch from the `dev` branch first, and then ensure the app is running locally using the following `ngrok` command:

 ```
 ngrok http -subdomain='quote-approvals-dev' 3000